 First, let me start off by saying, we are so proud and excited about our communities in Grey/Bruce Counties, that this article may be terribly biased.
 We grew up here, live here with our families, are active in our service clubs and absolutely LOVE it here.
-There’s a number of reasons to move to this beautiful area located along Lake Huron, and we’d love to share them with you!
+There’s a number of reasons why people are relocating to Grey Bruce Counties located along Lake Huron, and we’d love to share them with!

 Click here to visit our neighbourhoods to learn more about our communities.

 What are the Advantages vs. the Disadvantages of living in Grey/Bruce?
 We break down the pros and cons here:

 - Natural Beauty – Aside from Lake Huron and Georgian Bay (both beautiful), Grey & Bruce Counties have unbelievable natural beauty.
 Sandy beaches.
 Waterfalls.
 Rivers.
 Forests.
 Open spaces.
 Small lakes.
 We are also famous for our glorious sunsets over Lake Huron.
 I could go on and on – you have to see it for yourself!
 Click here to visit our Pinterest page for photos from around Grey/Bruce.

 - Choices – Rural, Suburban, Urban and Cottages.
 Whether you like living in a city or you are looking for a rural retreat (Tara), this area caters to both and everything in between.
 We have small towns (Southampton, Port Elgin, Chesley, Kincardine etc.), tiny villages (Allenford, Elsinore, Keady etc.) and 1 good sized city (Owen Sound).
 If you’re looking for a cottage on or near the beaches of Lake Huron, we have plenty to choose from.
 You can find exactly the type of property and lifestyle you are looking for in Grey/Bruce.
 Click here to find properties for sale in Grey/Bruce.